rldutch1/notes/docs/luks.md

 ![ USB drive unmounted and unplugged from system.](img/mount13.png "USB drive unmounted and unplugged from system.")

 ### Mount a USB volume and use umask to allow "other" full access.
+####
 ```
 	sudo mount /dev/sdi1 /mnt/i -o umask=000,utf8
 ```

+### Automatically mount using fstab.
-### You can automatically mount by UUID if you want the mount points to consistently mount to the same device.
+##### You can automatically mount by UUID if you want the mount points to consistently mount to the same device.
 Each partition on a drive will have its own UUID.
 Use this to find the UUID:
 ```
 	lsblk -o +UUID,PARTUUID
 ```

 ```